amwambu/sql-docs/docs/sql-server/what-s-new-in-sql-server-2022.md

 ## Feature highlights

-The following sections identify features that are improved our introduced in [!INCLUDE [sssql22-md](../includes/sssql22-md.md)].
+The following sections identify features that were improved or introduced in [!INCLUDE [sssql22-md](../includes/sssql22-md.md)].

 - [Analytics](#analytics)
 - [Availability](#availability)